esyede/rakit/packages/docs/data/arrays.md

 ## Basic Knowledge

-This component includes various helpers to make your life easier when working with arrays.
+`Arr` collects the helpers for working with arrays.
-Here is a list of available helpers:

 <a id="list-helper"></a>

 ## List Helper

-Here is the list of helpers available for this component:

 <a id="arraccessible"></a>

 ### Arr::accessible()

-This method checks that the given value is an accessible array:
+Checks that the given value is an accessible array:

 ```php
 return Arr::accessible(['a' => 1, 'b' => 2]); // true